 - Time outdoors is good for children’s eyesight

 - Peanut oil in baby creams and lotions can lead to peanut allergy

 Management and funding

 ALSPAC is funded by the Medical Research Council, the Wellcome Trust and the University of Bristol.
-It is managed by a team based at the University of Bristol which is led by the scientific director, Professor George Davey Smith, and Lynn Molloy, the executive director.
+It is managed by a team based at the University of Bristol which is led by the scientific director, Professor George Davey Smith; the principal investigator, Dr Nic Timpson and Ms Lynn Molloy, the executive director.

 Accessing the data

-The ALSPAC website provides copies of the questionnaires and documentation used in the study.
+The ALSPAC website provides copies of the documentation used in the study.
 The website also provides a data dictionary and a variable catalogue, to help users make a formal request for data.

 Fraser, A., Macdonald-Wallis, C., Tilling, K., Boyd, A., Golding, J., Davey Smith, G., Henderson, J., Macleod, J., Molloy, L., Ness, A., Ring, S., Nelson, S.M., Lawlor, D.A.; Cohort Profile: The Avon Longitudinal Study of Parents and Children: ALSPAC mothers cohort.
 Int J Epidemiol 2013; 42 (1): 97-110. doi: 10.1093/ije/dys066